Legend of Keret: History

-Story of Keret described in the tablets
+Story of Kirta described in the tablets

-King Keret of Hubur (or Khuburu), despite being reputed to be a son of the great god El himself, was struck with many misfortunes.
-Although Keret had seven wives, they all either died in childbirth or of various diseases or deserted him, and Keret had no surviving children.
-While his mother had eight sons, Keret was the only one to survive and he had no family members to succeed him and saw his dynasty in ruin.
+King Kirta of Hubur, despite being reputed to be a son of the great god El himself, was struck with many misfortunes.
+Although Kirta had seven wives, they all either died in childbirth or of various diseases or deserted him, and Kirta had no surviving children.
+While his mother had eight sons, Kirta was the only one to survive and he had no family members to succeed him and saw his dynasty in ruin.

-Keret prayed and lamented his plight.
-In his sleep, the god El appeared to Keret, who begged him for an heir.
-El told Keret that he should make war against the kingdom of Udum and demand that the daughter of King Pubala of Udum be given to him as a wife, refusing offers of silver and gold as a price of peace.
+Kirta prayed and lamented his plight.
+In his sleep, the god El appeared to Kirta, who begged him for an heir.
+El told Kirta that he should make war against the kingdom of Udum and demand that the daughter of King Pubala of Udum be given to him as a wife, refusing offers of silver and gold as a price of peace.